shenghh2015/shenghh2015.github.io/_pages/about.md

   - /about.html
 ---

-Hi, there!

-I am a senior research scientist at PAII Inc., CA, working on computer vision and deep learning.
+I am currently a senior research scientist at PAII Inc., CA, working on computer vision, 3d geometry, object detection and tracking, and deep learning.

-I obtained my Ph.D. degree from [Department of Computer Science & Engineering](https://cse.wustl.edu) at Washington University in St. Louis (WashU) in Dec.
+Prior to PAII Inc., I received my Ph.D. in computer science from [Washington University in St. Louis](https://cse.wustl.edu)(WashU) in Dec.
 2021.
-In my Ph.D. studies, I have worked on medical image analysis, deep learning and machine learning.
-Since April 2019, I have been a visiting scholar at University of Illinois at Urbana-Champaign (UIUC), where I am co-advised by Dr. [Mark Anastasio](https://bioengineering.illinois.edu/people/maa) from Computational Imaging Science Laboratory and Dr. [Hua Li](https://bioengineering.illinois.edu/people/huali19) from Medical Imaging and Bioinformatics Lab.
+I was a visiting Ph.D. student at University of Illinois at Urbana-Champaign (UIUC) during Apr.
+2019 to Dec.
+2021, where I was co-advised by Dr. [Mark Anastasio](https://bioengineering.illinois.edu/people/maa) that leads the Computational Imaging Science Laboratory and Dr. [Hua Li](https://bioengineering.illinois.edu/people/huali19) that laeds the Medical Imaging and Bioinformatics Lab.
+In my Ph.D. studies, I have worked on deep learning methods for computer vision tasks, such as object detection, object counting, semantic object segmentation, and image classification, which relate to biomedical image analysis.

-Before joining WashU, I obtained my master's degree in Electronics and Communications Engineering at [Beijing University of Posts and Telecommunications](https://english.bupt.edu.cn), where I was advised by Prof. [Xiangming Wen](http://www.opensource5g.org/people-2/xiangmingwen), in April 2015.
-Before that, I received my bachelor's degree in Electronic Science and Technology at [Wuhan University of Technology](http://english.whut.edu.cn) in June 2012.
+Before joining WashU, I obtained my M.E. in Electronics and Communications Engineering at [Beijing University of Posts and Telecommunications](https://english.bupt.edu.cn) and B.E. in Electronic Science and Technology at [Wuhan University of Technology](http://english.whut.edu.cn) in Mar.
+2015 and June 2022, respectively.